 For the avoidance of doubt, specific Confidential Information disclosed to Receiving Party by the Disclosing Party shall not be deemed to be publicly known, or in Receiving Party's prior possession, merely because such Confidential Information is embraced by more general information which is publicly known or in Receiving Party's prior possession.
 Likewise, specific Confidential Information disclosed to Receiving Party by Disclosing Party shall not be deemed to be publicly known merely because other Confidential Information contained in the same document or embodiment becomes publicly known.

 Non-Use and Non-Disclosure of Confidential Information.
 Receiving Party agrees not to use any Confidential Information of Disclosing Party for any purpose other than the Stated Purpose or as otherwise approved in writing by Disclosing Party.
 For avoidance of any doubt, the Receiving Party shall not directly or indirectly use Confidential Information of Disclosing Party in the preparation or filing of any patent application.
 Receiving Party agrees not to decompile, disassemble or reverse engineer any of the Disclosing Party’s Confidential Information without the prior written consent of the Disclosing Party, and not to copy the Disclosing Party’s Confidential Information except as is reasonably necessary for the Stated Purpose.
-Receiving Party agrees not to disclose any Confidential Information of Disclosing Party to any third party or to Receiving Party's employees, except to those employees, representatives, agents, or consultants of Receiving Party (collectively, “Representatives”) who have a specific need to know such information in order to advise Receiving Party for the Stated Purpose and who are bound by written obligations of confidentiality and restrictions on use that cover such Confidential Information and are at least as stringent as those set forth in this Agreement .
-Receiving Party shall be directly and fully responsible and liable for its Representatives’ compliance with this Agreement, and the failure of any of its Representatives to use and protect the Confidential Information in a manner consistent with the Receiving Party’s obligations under this Agreement will be considered a breach of this Agreement by the Receiving Party.
+Receiving Party agrees not to disclose any Confidential Information of Disclosing Party to any third party or to Receiving Party's employees, except (i) as it applies to Karyopharm, to those employees, representatives, agents, or consultants and (ii) as it applies to UCSD, its employees and agents (collectively, “Representatives”) who have a bona fide need to know such information in order to advise Receiving Party for the Stated Purpose and who (a) in the case of Karyopharm, are bound by written obligations of confidentiality and restrictions on use that cover such Confidential Information and are at least as stringent as those set forth in this Agreement, and (b) in the case of UCSD, are bound by obligations of confidentiality as a condition of their employment.
+Receiving Party shall be directly and fully responsible and liable for its Representatives’ compliance with this Agreement, and the failure of any of its Representatives to use and protect the Confidential Information in a manner consistent with the Receiving Party’s obligations under this Agreement may be considered a breach of this Agreement by the Receiving Party.

 Disclosure Required by Law.
-Notwithstanding anything in this Agreement to the contrary, Receiving Party may disclose Confidential Information of Disclosing Party to the extent required by applicable law, including pursuant to a subpoena or other court order, provided that Receiving Party gives Disclosing Party prompt written notice of such requirement prior to such disclosure and, at Disclosing Party’s cost, cooperates with Disclosing Party’s efforts to limit the scope of the information to be provided or to obtain an order protecting the information from public disclosure.
+Notwithstanding anything in this Agreement to the contrary, Receiving Party may disclose Confidential Information of Disclosing Party to the extent required by applicable law, including pursuant to a subpoena or other court order, provided that Receiving Party gives Disclosing Party, to the extent legally permissible, prompt written notice of such requirement prior to such disclosure and, at Disclosing Party’s cost, reasonably cooperates with Disclosing Party’s efforts to limit the scope of the information to be provided or to obtain an order protecting the information from public disclosure.

 Maintenance of Confidentiality.
 Receiving Party agrees that it shall take all reasonable measures to protect the secrecy of and avoid disclosure and unauthorized use of the Confidential Information of the Disclosing Party.